vkhitev/game-of-life/README.md

 # game-of-life
-Conway's Game of Life with sfml visualisation.
+Conway's Game of Life with console visualisation.

 Worst implementation ever.
 But it works.